4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 File Header
 -----------
+- All tables have to contain a mandatory header section.
 - In the file header, each line contains only one field.
 - Header lines are denoted by ``#``.
 In particular: